wp-plugins/wp-greet/readme.txt

 		   in their tables, instead of setting up the plugin every time ;-) ), added fields for sender and receiver name

+2009-01-03 v1.3	   add support for Math-Comment-Spam-Protection-Plugin,
+	   	   add paging for logfile, fix bug with ngg >v0.99 and thickbox effect

 == todo ==
    - add support for mygallery